miyasuta/terraform-btp-trial/README.md

 ## What does this Terraform project do?
 1. Creates a subscription to Cloud Identity Services and establishes trust with subaccounts (trial and automationPilot)
-1. Creates HANA Cloud instance
+2. Creates HANA Cloud instance
-2. Subscribes to SAP Build Work Zone, standard edition
+3. Subscribes to SAP Build Work Zone, standard edition
-3. Subscribes to Integration Suite
+4. Subscribes to Integration Suite
-4. Creates a subaccount in th Singapore region and subscribes to Automation Pilot
+5. Creates a subaccount in th Singapore region and subscribes to Automation Pilot

 ## How to use
 1. Clone this repository
-2. Add `terraform.tfvars` file to the root directory with following contents:
+2. Create a `terraform.tfvars` file in the root directory with the following content:
 ```terraform
 # Your global account subdomain: e.g., 9fcf6fb2trial-ga
 # You can check it from the global account > gear icon > General > Global Account Subdomain